vshah181/WannierBandPlot/README.md

 *Input files:*
 - First is the master input file.
 - Second is the _hr.dat output file from a wannier90 calculation.
 This needs the filename ’*seedname*_hr.dat'
 - Third is the .nnkp file.
-This needs the filename ’*seedname*_hr.dat'
+This needs the filename ’*seedname*.nnkp'
 - Fourth is a kpoints file.

 *Output files:*